sara-sabr/ITStrategy/presentations/en/SLF.md

 ## Agenda

-1. Approach to IT Strategy
+1. Nonconventional approach to IT Strategy
 2. Focus Areas
 3. Strategies and Actions